department-of-veterans-affairs/vets-website/_disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange/service-outside.md

 You must prove you were exposed to Agent Orange during your military service to be eligible for service-connection for diseases that VA presumes are related to Agent Orange exposure.

-**Exception:** If you’re a Blue Water Veteran with [non-Hodgkin's lymphoma](https://www.vets.gov/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange/non-hodgkins/), you do not need to prove where you were exposed.
-VA recognizes non-Hodgkin's lymphoma as related to service in Vietnam or its offshore waters during the Vietnam Era.
+**Exception:** If you’re a Blue Water Veteran with [non-Hodgkin’s lymphoma](https://www.vets.gov/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange/non-hodgkins/), you do not need to prove where you were exposed.
+VA recognizes non-Hodgkin’s lymphoma as related to service in Vietnam or its offshore waters during the Vietnam Era.

 Learn more about [Agent Orange benefits](http://www.publichealth.va.gov/exposures/agentorange/benefits/index.asp).